Rías Baixas’ History: From Galicia to the World

 Rías Baixas’ modern history covers just over 30 years, but people have been making wine here since Roman times.
 Rías Baixas is practically synonymous with Albariño: a crisp, saline, acidic white wine that pairs with everything that comes from the sea.
 These days, wine from Rías Baixas is known all over the world, but it wasn’t always that way.

-In 1988, a handful of people tied together three different winemaking areas through the one thing they shared: Albariño.
-Over the next two decades, they built a brand-new wine region from the ground up, and brought Albariño back from the brink of extinction.
-The rise of Rías Baixas transformed the grape from an unknown regional curiosity to one of the most—if not the most—recognized white wines from Spain.
+In 1988, a handful of pioneers tied together three different winemaking areas through the one thing they shared: Albariño.
+Over the next two decades, they built a brand-new wine region from the ground up, and brought a grape with just over 200 hectares planted back from the brink of extinction.
+Today, Rías Baixas is the largest Denominacion de Origen in Galicia, with more hectares under vine than Galicia’s other four DOs combined.
+The rise of Rías Baixas transformed Albariño from an unknown regional curiosity to one of the most—if not the most—recognized white wines from Spain.
 That’s not all: the Rías Baixas wine appellation created a new identity for the region and gave thousands of people a way to make a dignified living.

 The First Vines: Lagares Rupestres and Romans

 In 137 BC, the Romans marched into Galicia and added a new province to their empire, naming it Gallaecia.
-Prior to the Roman invasion, the area’s original inhabitants, a tribe called the Gallaeci, were probably sitting around drinking beer and cider.
-Archeologists tell us that the very first inhabitants of this corner of the Iberian Peninsula used stone presses to extract fruit juices, which they probably fermented.
+Prior to the Roman invasion the area’s original inhabitants, a tribe called the Gallaeci, were probably sitting around drinking beer and cider.
+Archeologists tell us that the very first people to live in this corner of the Iberian Peninsula used stone presses to extract fruit juices, which they probably fermented and drank.
 Sadly, no direct evidence of Gallaecian winemaking exists, but it’s possible they fermented wild grapes too.

 Galipedia user Alexandre Vigo, Public domain, via Wikimedia Commons